Tracy Llanera (Philosophy – Macquarie University)

 "The Convergence of Reason and Faith: Breaking Through the Fabricated Barriers to Discourse and Truth"

 Ufuk Topkara is a PhD Candidate at the Post Graduate Program in Islamic Theology, University of Paderborn.
-Ufuk will be a residential fellow in the spring semester, working on a project entitled, "The convergence of reason and faith: breaking through the fabricated barriers to discourse and truth".
+During his residential fellowship, he will be working on a project entitled, "The convergence of reason and faith: breaking through the fabricated barriers to discourse and truth".
 Working within Islamic-Philosophical theology, Ufuk's project will be to address the severed linkages between scientific knowledge and theology.

 James R. Beebe (Philosophy, University of Buffalo)